ColinVDH/HWK6/README.md

 # Simple calculator

-Calculator for evaluating simple arithmetic expressions (*, /, +, -).
+Calculator for evaluating simple arithmetic expressions (*, /, +, -) with brackets and order of operations.